A Sisterhood of Suffering and Service

 Women and Girls of Canada and Newfoundland during the First World War

-Edited by Sarah Glassford and Amy J. Shaw
+Sarah Glassford and Amy J. Shaw

 The First World War demanded sacrifice from all levels of society, and the degree to which citizens at home were expected to "do their bit" was made explicit in national propaganda.
 Women and girls in Canada and Newfoundland were indelibly affected by, and were integral parts of, their countries' war efforts.
 Yet their varied responses and myriad activities are not recognized in our memory of the war.

 - Bibliographic information: 320 pp., 6 x 9 in.